authoress/sphinx-intl-guide/README.md

 The *docs* directory contains the source files for the Guide, ready to be built.
 The Guide is written in English, then translated into Russian.

-Before you build the Guide, be sure to install Sphinx:
+Before you build the Guide:

+  1. Be sure to install Sphinx:
      `pip install sphinx`

-You will also need Sphinx-intl:
+  2. You will also need Sphinx-intl:
      `pip install sphinx-intl`

-Of course, you can install the exact packages I have installed in my environment:
+  3. Of course, you can install the exact packages I have installed in my environment:
      `pip install -r requirements.txt`

+  4. You definitely do not need my Yandex.Metrika counter, so remove the *layout.html* file from the *_templates* folder.

 For more information, see the Guide itself [in English](http://sphinx-intl.geekwriter.ru/en/) or [in Russian](http://sphinx-intl.geekwriter.ru/).